AXS Lab makes films, new media, and builds technology as tools to raise awareness and advocate for people with disabilities globally.

 Dan DaSilva is currently working in the fast-paced world of Digital Marketing and is dedicated to help make an impact on accessibility through the lens of technology and the internet.
 Dan is originally from Vancouver, Canada and followed his dream of making it in New York.
 Having come from a non-profit background of 8 years which included a consultancy at the UN, he acquires a unique blend of multi-faceted experience in both human rights and the digital world.
 When he isn’t glued to his computer screen, you can find Dan traveling the world, partaking in outdoor activities, and constantly seeking out new restaurants and bars in NYC.

-Leigh is a PMP-certified Producer/Project Manager who has extensive experience in film, mobile, and digital media.
+Leigh has extensive experience in film, mobile, and digital media.
 With an MBA from the University of South Dakota, he also runs the production company In Face Films.
 He has worked with numerous Fortune 1000 companies helping expand their digital strategy, utilizing mobile applications and film to foster brand engagement.
 He worked on the AXS Lab project When I Walk, where he won an Emmy as a Producer alongside Jason DaSilva.

 Get In Touch!